 - take courses online through BYU Independent Study from anywhere in the world or in person at the BYU Salt Lake Center, through BYU Evening Classes, and on campus during BYU Spring Term and Summer Term;

-- cannot enroll in daytime regular semester courses;
+- cannot enroll in daytime fall and winter semester courses;

 - are not eligible for Federal Financial Aid, including work-study (but other financial assistance is available);